- What is the goal of the EJK Award?

 5. When and where are the winners announced?

-Hattiesburg is home to the de Grummond Children’s Literature Collection of the University of Southern Mississippi (USM).
-Besides being one of the foremost collections and research centers in the field of children’s literature, the de Grummond is the steward of the Keats Archive.
-Because the Archive is so important to the Foundation, we are pleased to have the award administered by the de Grummond.
+Hattiesburg is home to the de Grummond Children’s Literature Collection of the University of Southern Mississippi (USM), the co-producer of the EJK Award.
+In addition to being one of the foremost collections and research centers in the field of children’s literature, the de Grummond is the home of the Keats Archive where scholars can find all of Keats’ orginal artwork and papers.

 8. What makes the EJK Award different from other children’s book awards?